42seeds/0/0/hsari.md

 App armor is an security system, proactively protects the operating system and applications from external or internal threats.
 AppArmor offers simpler, path-based approach to security.
 Easier to manage.
 Enabled by default on Ubuntu / Debian distributions.

 <font color="#ffff00"><b>SELinux</b></font>
 Is a security architecture for Linux systems that allows administrators to have more control over who can access the system.
 SELinux offers stricter and granular label based control.
 Ideal for high-security environments.
-Preferred with CentOS distributions.
+Preferred with CentOS  / Red Hat - Fedora distributions.
 Complex to manage.

 - **Discretionary access control**
 	*Files and processes have owners.
 Users have ability to change permissions.*